BojanKonjevic/workoutApp/README.md

 - [x] Enable adding Workouts
 - [x] For now finish the adding workout form component
 - [x] Display workouts and PRs on the page
-- [x] Enable deleting Workouts
+- [x] Enable deleting Workout
-- [ ] Add tags to workouts “Deload”, “Injury”, “Heavy”
+- [x] Show in the list of workouts if that workout contains a PR, and which exercises are PRs
 - [ ] Add calendar to show when you worked out
 - [ ] Add weight and step tracking with charts
 - [ ] Add filtering by workout type